Risorsa 6

 2. examine current cIMMAs and address actions to award them IMMA status;

-3. support the drafting and updating of informative factsheets made in collaboration with the IMMA Secretariat.
+3. support the drafting and updating of informative brochures made in collaboration with the IMMA Secretariat.

 Furthermore, in preparation for the next regional workshop: